-Citizen Schools Massachusetts is now in its 17th year of running high quality educational programming for students across the state during the after-school hours.
-In that time, Citizen Schools has engaged thousands of volunteer Citizen Teachers in working with urban middle school students in project-based apprenticeships that introduce them to exciting career paths and teach in a hands on manner the knowledge, skills, hard work and perseverance it takes to achieve success in school and in professional life.
+Citizen Schools Massachusetts is now in its 15th year of running high quality educational programming for students across the state during the after-school hours.
+In that time Citizen Schools has engaged thousands of volunteer Citizen Teachers in working with urban middle school students in project-based apprenticeships to introduce them to exciting career paths and make them aware of the knowledge, skills, hard work and perseverance it takes to achieve success in school and in professional life.

-In apprenticeships at Citizen Schools campuses across the country, Citizen Schools students have designed solar cars, published magazines, created public health websites, taught fellow students about the effects of drugs on the brain, studied aerodynamics, created advertising campaigns, learned how the stock market works, argued mock trials, programmed video games and more.
+In apprenticeships across the country, Citizen Schools students have designed solar cars, published magazines, created public health websites, taught fellow students about the effects of drugs on the brain, studied aerodynamics, argued mock trials, programmed video games, and a lot more.

 My Involvement with Citizen Schools

 Over the past seven years, I have had the privilege of working with the following Citizen Schools apprentices, each of whom has gone onto a college-track high school and three of whom are already in college:

 - Vanessa Beliard -- Clark Atlanta University, Class of 2011

 - Temique Roach -- University of New Hampshire, Class of 2012; Boston Community Leadership Academy, Class of 2008